karel-brinda/attotree/README.rst

 Introduction
 ------------

-Rapid estimation of phylogenetic tree directly from FASTA files in the style of `Mashtree <https://github.com/lskatz/mashtree>`_.
-With the default options, the output is identical to Mashtree, but the computation takes only a fraction of time.
+Rapid estimation of phylogenetic trees directly from FASTA files in the style of `Mashtree <https://github.com/lskatz/mashtree>`_.
+With the default options, its output is identical to Mashtree, but the computation takes only a fraction of time.